vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

     The reward pool balance should be 0.

+### Distributing market creation rewards - Market ineligible through metric asset (<a name="0056-REWA-048" href="#0056-REWA-048">0056-REWA-048</a>)
+#### Rationale
+A market reward pool funded with the a specific metric asset should not pay out to markets not trading in that asset
+#### Setup
+* Setup a market ETHUSDT settling in USDT.
+* Setup a market BTCDAI settling in DAI with a different proposing party.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for both `USDT` and `DAI` is `1`.
+* Setup and fund recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
+* start trading in the market such that traded value for fee purposes in USDT is less than 10^6
+* During epoch 2 let the traded value on ETHUSDT and BTCUSDT be greater than 10^6

+#### Expectation
+At the end of epoch 2, 10000 VEGA rewards should be distributed to only the ETHUSDT creator.
+    The general account balance of the ETHUSDT creator should be 10000.
+    The general account balance of the BTCDAI creator should be 0.
+    The reward pool balance should be 0.

 ### Distributing market creation rewards - Multiple markets eligible, one already paid, specified asset (<a name="0056-REWA-047" href="#0056-REWA-047">0056-REWA-047</a>)